2017 Monthly Reads:

 Glory over Everything, Kathleen Grissom

 I didn’t think I could like a sequel more than the original, but I loved this book!
 It starts a little bit slow, but if you can make it through the first quarter, it gets really good (and picks up the pace).
-Grissom is so good at making you feel like her characters are friends.
+Grissom is so good at making you feel like her characters are friends, and she manages to bring some redemption to a few beloved characters from The Kitchen House.

 Breaking Busy, Alli Worthington